httpwg/http-extensions/draft-ietf-httpbis-pre-denied.md

 --- abstract

-This specification defines an HTTP status code to indicate that the server is denying a prefetch request.
+This specification defines an HTTP status code to indicate that the server is denying a request based upon its declared purpose.

 --- middle